Pioreactor/docs.pioreactor/user-guide/00-introduction.md

 The Pioreactor is an open-source, affordable, and extensible bioreactor platform.
 The goal is to enable biologists, educators, DIYers, biohackers, and enthusiasts to be able to reliably control and study the growth of microorganisms.

-We hope to empower the next generation of builders, similar to the Raspberry Pi's influence on our imagination (in fact, at the core of our hardware is a Raspberry Pi).
-However, the builders in mind are those who are looking to use biology, or computer science, or both, to achieve their goals.
-For research, the affordable price point enables fleets of Pioreactors to study large experiment spaces.
-For educators and students, the Pioreactor is a learning tool to study a wide variety of microbiology, electrical engineering, and computer science principles.
-For enthusiasts, the control and extensibility of the Pioreactor gives them a platform to build their next project on-top of.

-This guide is for users of the Pioreactor.
+### Need to assemble your Pioreactor?

+To start assembling your Pioreactor, check out our [Getting Started](/user-guide/hardware-setup-intro) guide.

+### Help with your first experiment?

+See the [basic steps](https://docs.pioreactor.com/user-guide/prepare-vial-for-cultures) to operating your Pioreactor, or check out our repository of [biology experiments](https://docs.pioreactor.com/experiments/introduction).

+### Developers

 If you are interested in the software internals, take a look at our [developer guide](/developer-guide/introduction).

-### Getting started

-If you need help setting up the Pioreactor for your first experiment, check out our [Getting Started](/user-guide/hardware-setup-intro) guide.

 ### Looking for further help?